exercism/python/exercises/practice/pangram/.docs/instructions.md

 # Instructions

-Determine if a sentence is a pangram.
+Your task is to figure out if a sentence is a pangram.

-A pangram (Greek: παν γράμμα, pan gramma, "every letter") is a sentence using every letter of the alphabet at least once.
+A pangram is a sentence using every letter of the alphabet at least once.
-The best known English pangram is:

-> The quick brown fox jumps over the lazy dog.

-The alphabet used consists of letters `a` to `z`, inclusive, and is case insensitive.
+It is case insensitive, so it doesn't matter if a letter is lower-case (e.g. `k`) or upper-case (e.g. `K`).

+For this exercise we only use the basic letters used in the English alphabet: `a` to `z`.